TypeScript-OSS/react-bindings/README.md

 Thanks for checking it out.
 Feel free to create issues or otherwise provide feedback.

-react-bindings is maintained by the team at [Passfolio](https://www.passfolio.com).

 [API Docs](https://passfolio.github.io/react-bindings/)

 Be sure to check out our other [Open Source @ Passfolio](https://github.com/Passfolio) projects as well.